 In October 2010, Stein was selected to become the Chief Financial Officer (Senior Executive Service), Colorado Department of Transportation.
 As the CFO he was a member of the Department’s Executive Management Team.
 Oversaw the Office of Financial Management and Budget and the Center for Accounting.
 As a member of the Executive Management Team, he reported directly to to the Executive Director and the Transportation Commission on policy issues impacting the entire department as well as on accounting, finance, and budgetary matters.

-In July 2014, Ben retired from the Colorado Department of Transportation and became the Chief of Staff to U.S. Representative Mike Coffman Colorado District 6 A postion he filled until Rep. Cofman left office in January 2019.
-In addition to his CSPR fellowship, Ben continues to work in the transportation field out of the Denver area office of Atkins Global a design, engineering and project management consulting firm.
+In July 2014, Ben retired from the Colorado Department of Transportation and became the Chief of Staff to U.S. Representative Mike Coffman Colorado District 6 A position he filled until Rep. Coffman left office in January 2019.
+In addition to his CSI fellowship, Ben continues to work in the transportation field out of the Denver area office of Atkins Global a design, engineering and project management consulting firm.

 He lives in Denver suburbs with his wife, Susan, who is an attorney and their twin sons, Louis and Ethan.